tamnguyenvan/screenvivid/README.md

 ## Features

-- **Cross-platform support**: ScreenVivid is available on MacOS, Windows, and Ubuntu/Debian, ensuring you can record your screen regardless of your operating system.
+- **Cross-platform support**: ScreenVivid is available on MacOS, Windows, and Linux, ensuring you can record your screen regardless of your operating system.
 - **High-quality screen recording**: Capture your screen with high-quality output, perfect for creating professional-looking videos.
 - **Free and open-source**: ScreenVivid is completely free to use and open-source, allowing the community to contribute and improve the application.
 - **Video enhancement tools**: Enhance your recordings with backgrounds, padding, and other intuitive editing features.